ImperialCollegeLondon/rse_further_git_course/_episodes/02-branching_merging.md

 > If you then type `git log --oneline`, you should see something like:
 >
 > ```
-> 09c9b3b (HEAD -> main, origin/main) Revert "Added instruction to enjoy"
+> ddef60e (HEAD -> main, origin/main) Revert "Added instruction to enjoy"
-> 366f4b5 Added 1/2 onion to ingredients
+> 8bfd0ff Added 1/2 onion to ingredients
-> 1171d94 Added instruction to enjoy
+> 2bf7ece Added instruction to enjoy
-> 6ff8aa5 adding ingredients and instructions
+> ae3255a Adding ingredients and instructions
 > ```
 > {: .output}
 >